better-internet/radworks-docs/docs/using-radicle/running-a-seed-node.md

       --public-addr "myseed.myorg.com:12345" \
       < ~/.radicle-seed/secret.key

-We supplied the `--public-addr` option so the UI can generate a shareable seed node address, more on that below.
+We supplied the `--public-addr` option so the UI can show the seed address, more on that below.

 <details>
   <summary>This is what you'll see in the terminal when starting the seed node:</summary>